LibreCAD/docs/ref/toolbars.rst

 Toolbars
 ========

-Toolbars provide alternatives to menus for accessing application functions and drawing tools.
+Toolbars provide an alternative to the menus for accessing application functions and drawing tools.
 See :ref:`Application Menu <menu>` or :ref:`Drawing Tools <tools>` for complete descriptions.

 .. csv-table::
     :widths: 30, 70